tiemma/blog.bakman.build/blogs/exploring-the-math-of-thresholds.md

 The k-th percentile is the value at which k percent of the data series falls at or below that value.
 For example, if we shuffle data containing numbers 0–100 equally into 100 buckets and we want to find the median, we can take the 50th percentile, p50 to arrive at this value which is 50.
 We can also arrive at the max value by equally taking the 100th percentile which is p100.
+This is because the distribution is symmetric (equally spaced on both sides of the median, 50 each).
+Some distributions can be skewed/non-uniform, exponential etc and percentiles provide a way to assess the data within these distributions.

 [![Median of a distribution is the 50th percentile](https://www.timescale.com/blog/content/images/2021/09/Graph-5.jpg)](https://www.timescale.com/blog/how-percentile-approximation-works-and-why-its-more-useful-than-averages/)
 > Source: [How Percentile Approximation Works (and Why It’s More Useful Than Averages)